 Graham: It happened pretty naturally.
 I don’t think we ever talked about a specific direction.
 A large influence on our sound was the combination of Emily introducing me to the Bluegrass cello style (specifically Rushed Eggleston – look him up fellow cellos!) and hearing the now-disbanded duo the Civil Wars and their awesome vocal harmonies.
 I guess we were always just thinking along the same lines.
 Convenient!

-Graham: There was one gig where Emily’s guitar strap broke off mid-song, which left her singing and attempting to play while standing on one leg trying to hold up the guitar with the other.
+Graham: There was one gig where Emily’s guitar strap broke off mid-song, which left her singing and attempting to play while standing on one leg and trying to hold up the guitar with the other.
 It was pretty ridiculous, especially as it was one of those pin-drop-quiet gigs.
 We can laugh now!

 Graham: The Cello and your focus to playing is amazing, having played since the age of 7 has it always been something you wanted to focus on future wise?

-Emily: Just having two of us in the band makes decisions like that a bit easier, I’m thankful for it.
+Emily: Just having two of us in the band makes decisions like that a bit easier; I’m thankful for it.
 The dream would be to make a comfortable living from our music.
-We know that will take a lot of effort and dedication and we also have part time ‘normal’ jobs to support ourselves at the moment, but we’re playing the long game.
+We know that will take a lot of effort and dedication, and we also have part-time ‘normal’ jobs to support ourselves at the moment, but we’re playing the long game.

-If you as a band could play on stage with anyone who would it be and why?
+If you as a band could play on stage with anyone, who would it be and why?

 Graham: Chris Thile, without a doubt.
 He is pretty much the most talented musician in the world – bold statement I know but he really is unbelievable.
 He’s mainly a mandolin player and singer/songwriter, and he generally does everything amazingly, but also just seems like a fun guy.
-Playing with him might not work out though, I’d be too tempted to turn around on stage mid-song and drool in awe of his ridiculous skills!
+Playing with him might not work out, though; I’d be too tempted to turn around on stage mid-song and drool in awe of his ridiculous skills!

-Since starting as a band what has been the most memorable moment?
+Since starting as a band, what has been the most memorable moment?

 Graham: Beardy Bluegrass Hipster